well-id/dliswriter/docs/userguide/compatibilityissues.rst

     that is not added to any :ref:`Frame`.
 The standard doesn't seem to mention anything about it; it only says that no Channel object can be referenced by multiple Frames.
 The writer issues a log warning if a 'freelancer' Channel is detected.
-*   Some signed integer formats are not interpreted correctly, leading to erroneous overflow.
+*   Signed integer formats are not interpreted correctly, leading to erroneous overflow (negative values are represented as large positive ones).
 Because these data are handled correctly by other viewers, no specific handling has been implemented in the writer.

 Schlumberger's Log Data Composer